Brian McCann (baseball)

 Brian Michael McCann (born February 20, 1984) is an American former professional baseball catcher.
-He played 15 seasons in Major League Baseball (MLB) for the Atlanta Braves, the New York Yankees, and the Houston Astros.
+He played 15 seasons in Major League Baseball (MLB) for the Atlanta Braves, New York Yankees, and Houston Astros.
 A seven-time All-Star and a six-time Silver Slugger Award winner, he won the 2017 World Series with the Astros.
+He is one of only four catchers to win the Silver Slugger Award six times and the only catcher to win the award in both the National League and American League.

 Early life

 McCann was born to Howard and Sherry McCann in Athens, Georgia.
 At the time, his father worked as an assistant baseball coach for the Georgia Bulldogs Baseball under Steve Webber and his mother worked at Athens Regional Hospital.
 Both of his parents attended Oswego High School in Oswego, New York, where they would later be inducted into the school's athletics hall of fame.
 McCann's father played college baseball at Mississippi State.
 Howard McCann would eventually become the head coach at Marshall.

 McCann's older brother, Brad, played at Clemson and was selected in the sixth round of the 2004 Major League Baseball draft by the Florida Marlins but was out of professional baseball by 2007.

 McCann attended Duluth High School in Duluth, Georgia.
 He was ranked the 26th best high school prospect by Baseball America and initially committed to play college baseball for Alabama.